Mateusz-Nejman/piskel_touch/README.md

 ### Changes

 * Touch support is main goal of this repo.
-Tested in dell latitude 7390
+Tested on Dell Latitude 7390
 * New tools
-* Changes designed for mine better work
+* Changes designed for personal better work